 Can I switch out the dressing?

-Yes, but guys what I’m trying to tell you is THIS DRESSING IS MONEY.
+Yes, but guys what I’m trying to tell you is this dressing is life changing.
 Sorry for yelling, but it’s the main attraction!
 The roasted vegetable salad is first and foremost a platform for eating delicious veggies with an epic dressing!

 If you don’t want to make your own dressing (I promise it’s quick and pain free!) you could drizzle on some tahini and lemon juice or even just balsamic vinegar and quality olive oil.
 Both are great options but lack the punch that this homemade dressing brings!
 Try it once and I promise you’ll be sold.